 Louisville is a somewhat small city located in the state of Ohio.
 With a population of 9,126 people and five constituent neighborhoods, Louisville is the 185th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Louisville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Louisville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Louisville are a mix of both white- and blue-collar jobs.
 Overall, Louisville is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Louisville who work in office and administrative support (15.41%), management occupations (9.91%), and sales jobs (9.60%).

 The education level of Louisville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.28% of adults 25 and older in Louisville have a college degree.

 The per capita income in Louisville in 2010 was $25,432, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $101,728 for a family of four.
 However, Louisville contains both very wealthy and poor people as well.

 The people who call Louisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisville residents report their race to be White, followed by Native American.
 Important ancestries of people in Louisville include Irish, Italian, English, and French .

 The most common language spoken in Louisville is English.
 Other important languages spoken here include Spanish and Italian.